 District 2: Ohio, Indiana, Michigan, Wisconsin, Illinois, Virginia, West Virginia, Kentucky and District of Columbia.

 District 3: North Carolina, South Carolina, Georgia, Florida, Alabama, Mississippi, Tennessee and Puerto Rico.

 District 5: North Dakota, South Dakota, Nebraska, Kansas, Iowa, Missouri and Minnesota.

 District 4: Utah, Colorado, New Mexico.

-District 5: Washington, Oregon, Montana, Idaho,
+District 5: Washington, Oregon, Montana, Idaho, Wyoming and Alaska.

 District 6: California, Arizona, Nevada and Hawaii.